 Instead of writing off these past due accounts receivables, it is advisable to transfer these accounts to a professional Debt Collection Agency after 60 or 90 days of non-payment.

 Collection Agencies have advance debt collection procedures and tools to track down the debtors and recover money from them.
 Optometrists can select a low cost diplomatic demand letters, or slightly more intensive collection calls service.
 Earlier you transfer an account for collections, higher the chances are to recover money from it.

 Collection agencies are particularly careful while dealing with medical debt collections.
 They will try to recover money in a diplomatic (yet firm) way, so that the patient-doctor relationships are retained.

-When the patient understands that a debt collection agency is involved, they are far more likely to clear their outstanding bills.
+When the patient realizes that a debt collection agency is involved, they are far more likely to clear their outstanding bills.
 So, while the optometrist is focusing on serving existing clients and expanding his practice, the collection agency acts as an extension of their office recovering money from past-due accounts.